mikrono/tModLoaderWiki_kr_ko/GlobalNPC.md

 ### public virtual void OnHitNPC(NPC npc, NPC target, int damage, float knockback, bool crit)

 Allows you to create special effects when an NPC hits a friendly NPC.

+### public virtual bool?
+CanBeHitByItem(NPC npc, Player player, Item item)

+Allows you to determine whether an NPC can be hit by the given melee weapon when swung.
+Return true to allow hitting the NPC, return false to block hitting the NPC, and return null to use the vanilla code for whether the NPC can be hit.
+Returns null by default.

+### public virtual void ModifyHitByItem(NPC npc, Player player, Item item, ref int damage, ref float knockback, ref bool crit)

+Allows you to modify the damage, knockback, etc., that an NPC takes from a melee weapon.

+### public virtual void OnHitByItem(NPC npc, Player player, Item item, int damage, float knockback, bool crit)

+Allows you to create special effects when an NPC is hit by a melee weapon.

+### public virtual bool?
+CanBeHitByProjectile(NPC npc, Projectile projectile)

+Allows you to determine whether an NPC can be hit by the given projectile.
+Return true to allow hitting the NPC, return false to block hitting the NPC, and return null to use the vanilla code for whether the NPC can be hit.
+Returns null by default.

+### public virtual void ModifyHitByProjectile(NPC npc, Projectile projectile, ref int damage, ref float knockback, ref bool crit)

+Allows you to modify the damage, knockback, etc., that an NPC takes from a projectile.

+### public virtual void OnHitByProjectile(NPC npc, Projectile projectile, int damage, float knockback, bool crit)

+Allows you to create special effects when an NPC is hit by a projectile.